-Bayern Munich v Greuther Fürth
+Lewandowski double as Bayern fight back

 Post update

-Jeremy Dudziak (SpVgg Greuther Fuerth) wins a free kick in the defensive half.
+Julian Green (SpVgg Greuther Fuerth) wins a free kick in the defensive half.

-Marcel Sabitzer (FC Bayern München) wins a free kick in the attacking half.